This workshop series is for parents, caregivers, and individuals of all ages!

 Author / Advocate

-Lindsey is a mom at the tail-end of toddler-hood, embracing the next phase of parenting while learning to navigate and advocate for her autistic daughter.
+Lindsey Rowe Parker is the author of the award-winning book about sensory differences, Wiggles, Stomps and Squeezes Calm My Jitters Down.
+A mom with a home full of neurodivergent minds, she is embracing the next phase of parenting while learning to navigate and advocate for her autistic daughter.
 With a recent adult diagnosis of ADHD, and a new deeper understanding of her own sensory experiences, she has begun to delve into the neurodiversity community learning all she can from neurodivergent voices.
-This is her first picture book, and she hopes it connects with everyone who has felt the need for a wiggle, stomp or squeeze!

 Rachel Balderrama, M.Ed., LPC